 You can understand why an MRI might be a frightening experience for a young child.

-And thats why the Child Life team at Florida Hospital for Children developed the Picture Perfect program to support children who have been scheduled for an MRI through Florida Hospital for Children with an opportunity to feel better prepared, become more familiar and comfortable with the MRI process, and even complete the MRI without general anesthesia or sedation.
+And that's why the Child Life team at AdventHealth for Children developed the Picture Perfect program to support children who have been scheduled for an MRI through AdventHealth for Children with an opportunity to feel better prepared, become more familiar and comfortable with the MRI process, and even complete the MRI without general anesthesia or sedation.

-Laura Felson, Certified Child Life Specialist at Florida Hospital for Children, shares how the Picture Perfect program helps to put picture-perfect smiles back on childrens faces, while also helping to ensure that quality images are obtained to best support their care.
+Laura Felson, Certified Child Life Specialist at AdventHealth for Children, shares how the Picture Perfect program helps to put picture-perfect smiles back on children's faces, while also helping to ensure that quality images are obtained to best support their care.

 Child life specialists help children to normalize the hospital experience.